cjsheets/script-archive/README.md

 # Script Archive

 This is an unmaintained archive of my old scripts.
-I keep them around for reference in case I need them for reference in the future.
+I keep them around in case I need them for reference in the future.